 There are tons of different snail species that can be kept as pets.
 While these probably aren’t the most interactive pet you’ll come across, they can add life to a terrarium.
-Most snails are extremely easy to take care of.
+Snails can make great pets.
+Most are extremely easy to take care of.
 You simply provide them with the correct environment, and they’ll do the rest.

 Because they are small, they don’t take up much space.
 They are perfect for providing an educational experience for children, as they can make a terrarium “complete” without adding much more maintenance.

 As you might imagine, snails aren’t a typical pet, though.
 They aren’t going to interact as a normal pet would.
 They can’t be handled very much in the least and can get stressed by “normal” pet activities.
 Snails do not bond with people or anything of that sort.
 Therefore, they’re great for those who simply want something to observe but not for those that are looking for an interactable pet.